fsfe/reuse-docs/faq/faq.md

 ## What are license exceptions and what do I do with them? {#license-exceptions}

+License exceptions are additions or alterations to a license that often work to permit a certain use of the code that wouldn't be allowed under the original license.
+It is often used by compilers, where a portion of compiler code may end up in the resulting binary.
+The exception may waive rights over portions of code that end up in binaries.

+Exceptions are treated almost identically to licenses.
+In order to combine a license with an exception, you mark a file with the following tag:
+`SPDX-License-Identifier: GPL-3.0-or-later WITH GCC-exception-3.1`.

 ## Which files are copyrightable? {#what-is-copyrightable}

 All files that are original works of authorship are copyrightable.
 In essence,